Pretty Love Dylan “Come Hither” rabbit review

 Indeed, even though my gimmick meter beeped, I’m not mad about trying the Dylan.
 The shaft’s vibrations are acceptable, the control panel is intuitive, and the “come hither” bending is quite useful.
 But not just for the reason you think.

 I appreciate that I can “freeze” the Pretty Love Dylan‘s position while its shaft bends.
 And as a result, I can have a moderate G-spot angle, a shallow A-spot curve, or anything in-between.

 It’s like a microscopic sample of the customizability that the MysteryVibe Crescendo promised.
-But unlike the Crescendo, the Dylan’s angle can actually stay in place when frozen.
-And unlike the Crescendo’s flat body, the Dylan’s shape actually makes sense.
+But unlike the Crescendo, the Dylan’s angle can stay in place when frozen.
+And unlike the Crescendo’s flat body, the Dylan’s shape makes sense.

 I do wish the Dylan was an internal vibrator instead of a dual stimulator, though!
 With the clit arm in the way, there’s only 5.3″ of insertable length— enough to reach some people’s A-spots / AFE zones, but not all.

-To turn the Pretty Love Dylan on, press the topmost button.
+To turn the Pretty Love Dylan on, press the top button.
 It’s not going to start the vibration or waving motion right away, though.
 Both sets of functions are independently controlled.
 Press on the other buttons to cycle through the functions: 3 vibration speeds, 4 vibration patterns, and 4 settings for the waving.

 How are the vibrations?

 The shaft’s vibrations are buzzy, but I think the price is fitting.
-They have enough power to get me off clitorally.
+They have enough strength to get me off clitorally.
 At worst, the highest speed is a sometimes-irritating pitch, but the amount of power isn’t a concern for me.